-The Series 3 preferred shares are represented by depositary shares.
+The Series 3 preferred shares, which are held by a depositary, are represented by depositary shares that are listed on the New York Stock Exchange.
 Each depositary share represents 1/10th of a share of Series 3 preferred stock.
 The Series 3 preferred shares have a liquidation preference of \$250 per share (\$25 per depositary share) and are entitled to a cumulative dividend at the rate of 7.45% of the liquidation preference per year (\$1.8625 per year per depositary share).
-As to the limited matters on which the Series 3 preferred stock is which like voting rights have been granted, each share of Series 3 preferred stock is entitled to one vote per \$25 of liquidation preference.
-At any time after April 3, 2008, we have the right, but not the obligation, to redeem the Series 3 preferred stock for cash at a redemption price of \$250 per share (equivalent to \$25 per depositary share), plus all accrued but unpaid dividends.
+As to the limited matters on which the Series 3 preferred stock is entitled to vote, generally voting as a class with other preferred shares upon which like voting rights have been granted, each share of Series 3 preferred stock is entitled to ten votes per \$250 of liquidation preference.
+At any time after April 3, 2008, we have the right, but not the obligation, to redeem the Series 3 preferred stock for cash at a redemption price of \$250 per share (\$25 per depositary share), plus all accrued but unpaid dividends.

-Cumulative Redeemable Preferred Stock Reserved for Issuance
+Cumulative Redeemable Preferred Stock

-We have reserved six series of cumulative redeemable preferred stock for issuance upon exchange, on a one-share-for-one-unit basis, of six corresponding series of preferred limited partnership interests in Regency Centers, L.P., our operating partnership.
+We have reserved five series of cumulative redeemable preferred stock for issuance upon exchange, on a one-share-for-one-unit basis, of five corresponding series of preferred limited partnership interests in Regency Centers, L.P.
 The limited partnership interests were issued in private placements to institutional investors.
 Each corresponding series of cumulative redeemable preferred stock:

-- will be entitled to a liquidation preference; 0 - will bear cumulative preferential quarterly dividends based on 0 a specified percentage of the liquidation preference; - 0 - will not be convertible into our common stock; will have no stated maturity or mandatory redemption; and 0
+- o will be entitled to a liquidation preference; - o will bear cumulative preferential quarterly dividends based on a specified percentage of the liquidation preference; - o will not be convertible into our common stock; - o will have no stated maturity or mandatory redemption; and - o will be redeemable from time to time at our election.

-The preferred stock generally will be issuable beginning 10 years after the date of issuance of the corresponding series of preferred units.
+The preferred stock generally will be issuable beginning 10 years after the date of issuance by Regency Centers of the corresponding series of preferred units.
 The following table sets forth additional information about each series of the cumulative redeemable preferred stock.